 These days, I am following a training plan to prepare for a half marathon that I would like to run in September.
 The training plan is progressive.
-You start with running 4.8 km, then after a few weeks you move up to 6.4 km.
+You start with running 4.8 km, then after a few weeks, you move up to 6.4 km.
 When running 6.4 km is no longer a big challenge, then the training plan asks you to run 8 km.
-A few weeks later, when 8 km becomes relatively easy, then you are asked to run 10km, and so on.
+A few weeks later, when 8 km becomes relatively easy, then you are asked to run 10 km, and so on.

-I have also been reading the book of James these days, and reflecting on the relationship between crucible experiences (trials) and our personal growth.
-James 1:3-4 remind us that “the testing of your faith produces perseverance.
+I have also been reading the book of James these days and reflecting on the relationship between crucible experiences (trials) and our personal growth.
+James 1:3-4 reminds us that “the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”

 The answer is “yes!”.
 I believe that the biblical pattern is that trials develop our capacity to withstand harder trials in the future.
 What was overwhelming for me as a young man (preparing a message, leading a ministry) is no longer as intimidating.
 But God has other challenges before me, stretching me and building my capacity.
 Just as in physical training, we experience the training effect in our spiritual lives as we follow God and his personal training program of problems, challenges, opportunities and suffering, carefully and uniquely designed for us.
-The program, if we follow it, will bring us to an ever higher level of maturity and fruitfulness.
+The program, if we follow it, will bring us to an ever-higher level of maturity and fruitfulness.

 Albert Barnes in his “Notes on the New Testament” comments on this verse:

 Let it be fairly developed; let it produce its appropriate effects without being hindered.
 Let it not be obstructed in its fair influence on the soul by murmurings, complaining, or rebellion.
-Patience under trials is fitted to produce important effects on the soul, and we are not to hinder them in any manner by a perverse spirit, or by opposition to the will of God. (p.17.
+Patience under trials is fitted to produce important effects on the soul, and we are not to hinder them in any manner by a perverse spirit, or by opposition to the will of God. (p.17.)

 There are no shortcuts to maturity.
 We need to allow the training effect to complete its work in us so that we can be ready for the big tests (opportunities or challenges) that are coming.
 We should not expect life to become easier as we grow older, but rather we should expect that our capacity to handle challenges should become greater.
 Are you seeing your capacity growing?
 Are you persevering and allowing the crucible experience to finish its work in you?
 Or are you complaining and giving up before you realize the benefits of the training?